 The new parents were relishing their time getting to bond with their baby when they noticed swelling around his right eye that eventually turned into a bump.

-“We took him to see certified nurse practitioner Brittany Bayer, at Akron Children’s Hospital Pediatrics Mansfield, and she prescribed an ointment,” said Cassie.
+“We took him to see certified nurse practitioner Brittany Bayer, at Akron Children’s Pediatrics Mansfield, and she prescribed an ointment,” said Cassie.
 “When that didn’t do much, she referred us to Dr. Ian Boydstun, a pediatric ophthalmologist at Akron Children’s.”

 Dr. Boydstun diagnosed Ashton with a blocked tear duct and scheduled him for a minor surgery to fix the problem on March 1.

 “Ashton was only 3 ½ weeks old when he had the eye surgery, so we were a little nervous,” said Cassie.
 “But they were just normal concerns about him going under anesthesia, little did we know what was coming next.”

 Ashton’s eye surgery went well, and the family was told he would be monitored for up to 6 hours and then discharged home.
 But things didn’t exactly go to plan.